Skip to content

 Probatix Health

-Burnout is far more than "just" stress – it is a profound physical and mental exhaustion that is often closely associated with
+Burn-out is far more than "just" stress – it is a profound physical and mental exhaustion that is often closely related to

 a disrupted cortisol level .
-A cortisol burnout occurs when the body releases too much cortisol over an extended period, causing an imbalance.
+A cortisol burnout occurs when the body releases too much cortisol over a long period, causing an imbalance.
 What does cortisol do in the body?
 It provides short-term energy, alertness, and increased performance.
 However, with chronic stress, the cortisol level remains permanently elevated, which can lead to sleep disturbances, weight gain, concentration problems, and a

 weakened immune defense.